V4Fire/Client/src/core/dom/README.md

 # core/dom

-This module provides a bunch of helper functions for working with DOM.
+This module provides a bunch of helper functions to work with DOM objects.